KCATurner/four/docs/source/math.rst

 ****************************
 `C` : 4-Chain Index Notation
 ****************************
 Going forward it would be nice to have a standard notation by which we can quickly reference any 4-chain, whether we know it's members or not.
 What other properties of a 4-chain can we draw upon to identify it?
 In his video, Matt tried finding the longest 4-chain he could.
-To do that, he first computed the 4-chain for every number up to 100 and then just picked the longest of those with the smallest starting number, or more generically its first *unique* member.
+To do that, he first computed the 4-chain for every number up to 100 and then just picked the longest of those with the smallest starting number, or we might prefer to say (more generically) its first *unique* member.

 4-Chains Ordered by Their Values